 Long word problems on the SAT can be overwhelming.
 Don’t let them get you down!
-Take control of the test by writing while you read.
+Take control of the test by using your scratch paper and writing while you read.

 Most students first read the entire math problem, then go back to read it again and write down the material.
 This is how you are taught to do math in school, but it wastes valuable time on the SAT and forces your brain to hold a lot of information at once.
 Instead, the FIRST time you read an SAT Math problem, do the following: